thomas-m-njuguna/Simple_School_Management_Sys/README.md

 Contributions are welcome!
 If you have suggestions or improvements, please fork the repository and submit a pull request.

 ## License
-This project does not have a specified license.
-Feel free to use it as per your requirements.
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute the software, provided that you include the original license notice in any copies or substantial portions of the software.

 ## Acknowledgements
 - Thanks to all contributors and the open-source community for their support.